Kate on the Booktopia Books Podcast

 Your books are like puzzles.
 Where do the ideas come from and how do you put them together?

 A book is made up of thousands of ideas, some of them only tiny fragments or impressions, which combine to form a whole.
 Part of being a writer is collecting these disparate flecks of inspiration and then recognising which ones belong together.
 As with most creative pursuits, it involves a mix of instinct and conscious effort.
-It is a lot like assembling a puzzle: in the beginning I need three of four pieces to fit together to provide enough of a kernel around which to build the rest of the picture.
+In the beginning, it can feel a lot like assembling a puzzle: I need three of four pieces to fit together to provide enough of a kernel around which to build the rest of the picture.
 As a reader, and as a writer, I prefer books with rich, vivid textures and layers of plot and meaning.
 If my setting, characters, plot, or sense of place don’t feel real enough, I find it very easy to lose faith in the book I’m writing.

 It’s also very important to me, if I’m writing a mystery, that my stories are sufficiently complicated to keep readers guessing.
 The best mysteries are those where everything necessary to solve the problem is hidden in clear sight, so I need to employ a lot of misdirection.
 I have no patience for games of strategy, like chess, and I’m sure it’s because the part of my brain concerned with problem solving is already fully engaged.